gateship1/mazesolver/README.md

 #### bfs

 The ```bfs``` command performs a breadth-first search for a solution.
 It will either find a solution, print the number of moves it explored whilst searching for the solution, OR it will fail to find a solution and print the number of moves it explored whilst searching for the solution.
-An example of an A* run using a sample board is
+An example of a BFS run using a sample board is
 ```console
 ./cppsrc/maze.x bfs
 ```

 #### dfs

 The ```dfs``` command performs a depth-first search for a solution.
 It will either find a solution, print the number of moves it explored whilst searching for the solution, OR it will fail to find a solution and print the number of moves it explored whilst searching for the solution.
-An example of an A* run using a sample board is
+An example of a DFS run using a sample board is
 ```console
 ./cppsrc/maze.x dfs
 ```